-Bailey’s articles and reviews have appeared in Vanity Fair, Slate, New York Times, Wall Street Journal, New York Observer, The Believer, Vice, Spy, Virginia Quarterly Review, Harvard Review, and elsewhere.
-He’s been writer-in-residence at The College of William & Mary and Old Dominion, where he’s currently the Mina Hohenberg Darden Professor of Creative Writing.
-His most recent book, Farther & Wilder: The Lost Weekends and Literary Dreams of Charles Jackson, was published by Knopf in March 2013.
-He also recently completed a memoir, The Splendid Things We Planned, to be published by W. W. Norton in 2014.
-Norton will also publish Bailey’s biography of the novelist Philip Roth, who has agreed to grant Bailey exclusive access to papers, friends and family, and to make himself available for extensive interviews.
+Bailey’s articles and reviews have appeared in Vanity Fair, Esquire, The New Republic, New York Times, Wall Street Journal, Slate, Bookforum, The Believer, Vice, Spy, Virginia Quarterly Review, Harvard Review, and elsewhere.
+He’s been writer-in-residence at The College of William & Mary and Old Dominion, where he was also the Mina Hohenberg Darden Professor of Creative Writing from 2010 to 2016.
+Farther & Wilder: The Lost Weekends and Literary Dreams of Charles Jackson was published by Knopf in 2013.
+The Splendid Things We Planned: A Family Portrait was a finalist for the 2014 National Book Critics Circle Award in Autobiography.

 Bailey’s definitive biography of Philip Roth was published in 2021.